 Employers who are required to have insurance cover, must have cover of a minimum of £5 million.
 In most workplaces, employers will have insurance of up to £10 million.

 And did you know that if your employer does not have employers’ liability insurance, they may be fined by the Health and Safety Executive?
 This fine can reach up to £2,500 for every day they are uninsured!

 If I Am Successful In A Claim Against My Employer, Does My Compensation Come Directly Out Of My Employer’s Pocket?

 If your employer has acted lawfully and has employers’ liability insurance, then insurers will deal with your claim.
 This means if you’re successful, the insurers will pay your compensation.

 Under The Rules Surrounding Health And Safety At Work, When Does My Employer Have To Report My Accident?

 If you have had a serious accident at work, your employer must report your accident under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR).

 In 2019/2020, over 65,000 non-fatal injuries were reported to RIDDOR, along with a further 111 fatal injuries.
-Serious injuries could include fractures, broken ribs, severe burns, and work-related deaths.
+Serious injuries could include fractures, broken ribs, severe burns due to a lack of fireproofing, and work-related deaths.